SimCoreTechnology/catalog/README.md

 #### Considerations ####

 While this is a simple product catalog.
-Product Type's needs to be a consideration, and each product type will have different attributes.
+Product Type's need to be a consideration, and each product type will have different attributes.

 Product Types the system should support: